tiberiusbrown/SpritesABC/README.md

 };
 ```

-- Use `SpritesABC::drawBasic` whenever possible.
+- Use `SpritesABC::drawBasicFX` whenever possible.
   - The `image` parameter should point to raw pixel FX data (without width/height information).
-- Otherwise, use `SpritesABC::drawSized` if the sprite dimensions are known at call-time to avoid an additional FX seek.
+- Otherwise, use `SpritesABC::drawSizedFX` if the sprite dimensions are known at call-time to avoid an additional FX seek.
   - The `image` parameter should point to raw pixel FX data (without width/height information).
-- Otherwise, use `SpritesABC::draw` as a general purpose method.
+- Otherwise, use `SpritesABC::drawFX` as a general purpose method.
   - The `image` parameter should point to FX data in `Sprites::drawOverwrite` or `Sprites::drawPlusMask` format.

 ## Performance Benchmarks